JamesMcMahon/spring-boot-demo-batchupgrade/README.md

 ### Databaseless Variant

-There is also a variant that writes to a file output instead of a database to show up the process to get Spring Batch to work without a database connection.
+There is also a variant that writes to a file output instead of a database to show the process to get Spring Batch to work without a database connection.

 *In general, I don't recommend this approach.
 If you don't want to use a database (or don't have access to one),